vitorstabile/logic-programming-in-c-basics/README.md

 Example of a bubble sort algorithm:

-1. Enter a unsorted array of 5 elements.
+1. Enter a unsorted array of 5 integer elements.
 (Input)
 2. Start with the first two elements and sort them in ascending order.
 (Compare the element to check which one is greater). (processing)
 3. Compare the second and third element to check which one is greater, and sort them in ascending order. (processing)
 4. Compare the third and fourth element to check which one is greater, and sort them in ascending order. (processing)